 Gary Andrews is an award-winning broadcast journalist and writer, and describes himself as the latter in the belief it may impress women.
 This ploy, so far, hasn’t worked but he’s convinced one day somebody will be impressed enough to at least buy him lunch in a posh restaurant.

-Gary has now taken the internet and PR shilling and works in the world of the web and publicity.
+Gary has now works in the world of the web, social media, and publicity.
 He still describes himself as a writer, and is still failing to get laid.
 He’s worked for a number of broadcasters including the BBC, GCap, ITV and The Local Radio Company, but is generally happy in any place that has immediate access to decent coffee.

 In 2004 a bunch of students, for some reason unknown to Gary and the wider populace, though he might be able to do a job editing the Cardiff University student newspaper, gair rhydd.
 Somehow, after muddling through his year in charge, the paper was crowned Guardian Student Newspaper of the Year 2005.
 He gave away part of his prize because air travel makes him nervous and very ill.